18F/digital-acquisition-playbook/_pages/process/ignition.md

 At the end of this phase you should have:

-* A cross functional team to work on the digital acquisition
+* A cross-functional team to work on the digital acquisition
 * Identified gaps in skills on the team and a plan to address them
 * Provided training and resources to get the team up to speed on the fundamentals of digital